The Final Cut (TV serial): Plot

 The serial opens with Prime Minister Francis Urquhart shooting his gun dog, now too old to perform her duties – a scene which establishes the theme of the ending of a career.
 Shortly afterwards, Urquhart attends the fictional state funeral of Margaret Thatcher.
 He publicly praises Thatcher as his mentor, but privately begrudges her record as the longest-serving prime minister in recent history, a record that Urquhart himself is soon to surpass.

 To "leave my mark on the world", Urquhart champions a treaty resolving the Cyprus dispute while secretly working to bring offshore oil deposits under the control of the Turkish authorities on the island so that a Turkish-British consortium will have the drilling rights; an executive of the consortium has promised to provide for Urquhart's retirement fund in return.
 Urquhart also has a personal connection to Cyprus: as a nineteen-year-old British Army lieutenant serving there in 1956, he killed two young EOKA guerrillas while trying to get information from them.
 Urquhart has frequent nightmares and flashbacks of this event, and also of the murders of Mattie Storin and others, shown in the previous series.

 On a motorway near London, Urquhart's limousine is forced off the road by a car containing three drunken louts.
-The attackers threaten Urquhart's party with baseball bats, but are unlawfully shot dead by security staff as they approach.
+The attackers threaten Urquhart's party with baseball bats but are shot dead by security staff as they approach.
 Urquhart himself sustains minor head injuries in the collision, but his life is not endangered.
 When Elizabeth arrives at hospital, he is delirious and confuses the incident on the motorway with the incident in Cyprus.
 Tom Makepeace, Urquhart's Foreign Secretary and Deputy Prime Minister, chairs a cabinet meeting while Urquhart is in hospital; Urquhart considers Makepeace – the actual negotiator of the Cyprus treaty – as a potential challenger, although he does not take the threat very seriously, considering him "not a fighter" but "a sentimental dreamer".

 The brother of the murdered Greek Cypriot guerrillas, who witnessed their deaths, lives in London and recognises Urquhart as the soldier who killed them.
 He asks his daughter Maria to investigate while secretly considering taking vengeance on Urquhart.
 Maria's search of government records finds a report on the incident written by Urquhart, but his name is redacted.
-Upon being approached by Maria, Urquhart arranges for documents revealing his involvement to be excluded from a coincidental declassification of British records relating to Cyprus.
-But he also confides the truth to Elizabeth.
+Upon being approached by Maria, Urquhart arranges for documents revealing his involvement to be excluded from a coincidental declassification of British records relating to Cyprus; he confides the truth to Elizabeth.
 Meanwhile, Urquhart appoints ambitious backbencher Claire Carlsen as his Parliamentary Private Secretary.
 Claire also happens to be Makepeace's lover.
 She subsequently plays the two men against each other.